 The "Jupiter" is packaged on a 28 square centimeter printed circuit board intended for harsh industrial applications.
 The receiver requires conditioned DC power and a GPS signal from a passive or active antenna.
-The "Jupiter" receiver is available in several configurations as shown in Table 1.

 The all-in-view tracking of the "Jupiter" receiver provides robust performance in applications that require high vehicle dynamics and in applications that operate in areas of high signal blockage such as dense urban centers.
 The receiver continuously tracks all visible GPS satellites and uses all the measurements to produce an overdetermined, smoothed navigation solution.
 This solution is relatively immune to the position jumps induced by blockage that can occur in receivers with fewer channels.